jeremy-shannon/jeremy-shannon.github.io/_posts/2016-11-11-udacity-intro-to-machine-learning-pt-1.md

 The **features** of the animals were the inputs to Sebastian's mental algorithm - size, number of legs, tail length, color, etc. - and the group each animal belongs to (acerous/non-acerous - the output of the algorithm) were the **labels**.
 Given the features of a new, unlabeled animal, Sebastian should be able to determine its label (with a certain amount of confidence).
 In this example having horns or antlers was the only feature that had any actual bearing on the classification, but a more typical machine learning model might apply a combination of features in different amounts to arrive at a formula to classify new inputs.

+You can find my code for the exercises and projects in this course [here](https://github.com/jeremy-shannon/Intro-to-Machine-Learning-Udacity)

 (to be continued...)